Wine Coolers: Frequently Asked Questions

 A built-in unit is similar in appearance to a freestanding unit.
 The major defining characteristic is that they can be built into existing kitchen cabinetry as front vents are provided which allows air to dissipate freely.

 These units can be discreetly built into existing kitchen counters and cabinets.
 It can be completely disguised behind a cabinet door that matches your kitchen colour scheme.
-Door may be either transparent allowing you to showcase your wine selection or opaque, if you prefer to keep your bottles out of sight.
+The door may be either transparent allowing you to showcase your wine selection or opaque if you prefer to keep your bottles out of sight.
+The photo below shows the Caple WC1800, an integrated wine cooler.

 1) Plug out your wine cooler